rigdenlab/MrParse/README.md

 # MrParse
 An aid to decision making in Molecular Replacement

 MrParse is a [CCP4](http://www.ccp4.ac.uk) program takes a protein amino acid sequence file and searches for homologs using [PHMMER](http://hmmer.org/) (default) or [HHSEARCH](https://github.com/soedinglab/hh-suite).
 If supplied with a reflection data file (currently in [MTZ](http://www.ccp4.ac.uk/html/mtzformat.html) format), it can then use [PHASER](https://www.phaser.cimr.cam.ac.uk/index.php/Phaser_Crystallographic_Software) to calculate the Expected Log Likelihood Gains (eLLG) values for the homologs.
-It also searched the [EBI AlphaFold database](https://alphafold.ebi.ac.uk/) _ab initio_ models.
+It also searches the [EBI AlphaFold database](https://alphafold.ebi.ac.uk/) for related models.

 It also attempts to classify the sequence according to its secondary structure, and whether any regions are expected to be Coiled-Coil or Transmembrane.